-Nonresident Alien Traineeship Recipients
+Nonresident Alien Non-Service Scholarship Fellowship Traineeship Recipients

-Nonresident Alien recipients of a scholarship/fellowship must pay federal income taxes unless such income is exempt under a tax treaty (see below.)
-The 14% tax withholding depends in part on whether you are a resident or a nonresident for tax purposes.
+NRA recipients of a nonqualified non-service scholarship/fellowship must pay federal income taxes unless such income is exempt under a tax treaty (see below.)
+The tax withholding depends in part on whether you are a resident or a nonresident for tax purposes.
 Residence or non-residence for tax purposes is not the same as residence (immigrant status) or non-residence (non-immigrant status) as for immigration purposes.
 If you are a Resident for tax purposes, the University will not withhold taxes from your scholarship/fellowship check.
 If you are a Nonresident (F, J, M, Q visas) for tax purposes, 14% will be withheld unless exempt under a tax treaty.
 Students on an F-1 or J-1 visa who have been in the U.S. for more than five calendar years will be treated as residents for tax purposes.
 Non-students with J-1 visa, who have been in the U.S. for more than two calendar years, are considered residents for tax purposes.
 Scholarship/fellowship recipients on F-2 and J-2 visas are not eligible for tax treaty benefits.
 The primary purpose of the F-2 and J-2 visa holders is to accompany the “-1” visa holder, not to be a student.

 Federal Tax Return

 All NRAs present in the United States under an F, J, M, or Q visa must file a federal tax return, even if they had no U.S. source income.
-In the tax return you compute the actual income for the year and the exact amount of taxes owed and compare that to the amount of taxes withheld by the payee.
+In the tax return you compute the actual income for the year and the exact amount of taxes owed and compare that to the amount of taxes withheld by your employers.
 You either pay additional taxes to the government or request a refund from the government based on the difference between the amount owed and the amount actually paid.
 Federal tax returns are generally due for the calendar year by April 15 of the following year.
 NRA’s file tax return Form 1040NR or 1040NR-EZ.
 Once an NRA becomes a resident alien for tax purposes, they are entitled to file Form 1040, 1040-EZ or 1040A.
 However, if an NRA becomes a resident for tax purposes and still is entitled to treaty benefits, they must file Form 1040NR to claim the treaty benefits.

 Utah State Tax

 Each state makes its own rules on the taxation of individuals and businesses.
-Some states have no income tax and others have tax systems that are quite different from the federal system.
+Some states have no income tax and others have tax systems which are quite different from the federal system.
 Utah has an income tax that starts with the federal adjusted gross income.
-Therefore, if you have a federal tax treaty that exempts all of your income from tax, generally you will owe no Utah income tax.
+Therefore, if you have a federal tax treaty which exempts all of your income from tax, generally you will owe no Utah income tax.
 The Utah State Tax form you would complete is the TC-40.

-Tax Statement Issued by the University
+Tax Statements Issued by the University

 If you are a nonresident alien and received a scholarship or fellowship, you will be issued a 1042-S tax statement from the University.
 It will be issued by March 15th of the year following your payment.
 The form will also include any tax withholding.
 The amount on Form 1042-S is necessary to complete your Federal 1040NR or 1040NREZ and Utah State TC-40.
 Form 1042-S: This form is issued by March 15th in GLACIER.

 You may wish to consult the following resources in order to gain further understanding of your tax situation:

-Publication 4, Student’s Guide to Federal Income Tax
+IRS Publication 4, Student’s Guide to Federal Income Tax

-Publication 515, Withholding of Tax on Nonresident Aliens and Foreign Corporation
+IRS Publication 515, Withholding of Tax on Nonresident Aliens and Foreign Corporation

-Publication 519, U.S. Tax Guide for Aliens
+IRS Publication 519, U.S. Tax Guide for Aliens

-Publication 901, U.S. Tax Treaties
+IRS Publication 901, U.S. Tax Treaties

-Publication 970, Tax Benefits for Education – see Chapter 1, Scholarships/Fellowships
+IRS Publication 970, Tax Benefits for Education – see Chapter 1, Scholarships/Fellowships